shntnu/heston/THEORY.md

 ---

-### 🎬 Here's what I can do next based on your preference:
+### 🎬 Here's what I can do next based on your preference

 1. **Micro Black–Scholes simulation walkthrough**
 2. **Or jump straight to simulating the *volatility-only* process (CIR / Heston variance)**